fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/orientation4.png" width="600" %}

-In the individual helmet design we identified that the sensors close to the ears had an orientation that was suboptimal, due to the low resolution mesh having a bump close to the ear, and due to some compression of the soft tissue by the sound-isolating headphone.
+In the individual helmet design we identified that the sensors close to the ears had orientations that were suboptimal, due to the low-resolution headshape mesh having a bump due to the ears, and due to some compression of the soft tissue by the sound-isolating headphone.
 We can identify the two sensors on T7 and T8, and change those accordingly:

     selT7 = find(strcmp(tmpcfg.channel, 'T7'));
     selT8 = find(strcmp(tmpcfg.channel, 'T8'));

     cfg = [];
-    cfg.rotx = outcfg.rotx;
+    cfg.rotx = outcfg.rotx; % copy this from the previous call
     cfg.roty = outcfg.roty;
     cfg.rotz = outcfg.rotz;

     % do not rotate these around the y-axis, which connects the ears cfg.rotz(selT7) = 0;
     cfg.rotz(selT8) = 0;